greg-raven/grus/_posts/2009-04-29-lewis-block-attacks-on-freedom-of-speech.md

 Whereas, it is a wholly un-American idea that government should be the watchdog of the press and a policeman of speech, as opposed to the uniquely American ideal of a free people and a free press being the vigilant watchdogs of government;

-Whereas, the so-called "Fairness Doctrine" --- either under that name, or using a new name and even more devious methods --- represents a frontal assault on the First Amendment, and its re-imposition would constitute nothing more nor less than the crippling of America’s robust, unfettered, free press:
+Whereas, the so-called "Fairness Doctrine" --- either under that name, or using a new name and even more devious methods --- represents a frontal assault on the First Amendment, and its re-imposition would constitute nothing more nor less than the crippling of America's robust, unfettered, free press:

 I, the undersigned, assert my rights as a citizen of California in demanding that Congress immediately drop all legislative efforts to re-impose the so-called "Fairness Doctrine," whether on printed media, TV, radio, or the Internet, and that the president of the United States veto any so-called "Fairness Doctrine" legislation approved by Congress and that the U.S. Supreme Court overturn as unconstitutional any so-called "Fairness Doctrine" legislation approved by Congress and signed by the resident.